Overview

 FLP uses models and software applications to implement the Optimized Indexing strategies on behalf of certain clients.
 The goal of

-the Optimized Indexing strategy is to provide returns that are consistent with a specific index, despite ongoing tax loss harvesting
+the Optimized Indexing strategies is to provide returns that are consistent with a specific index, despite ongoing tax loss harvesting

-which will be applied to a specific benchmark.
-Client portfolios are constructed using optimization methodologies and techniques
+will be applied to a specific benchmark.
+Client portfolios are constructed using optimization methodologies and techniques and will

-and will hold fewer stocks than the given benchmark.
-For taxable clients, portfolios are rebalanced using a tax-efficient approach
+hold fewer stocks than the given benchmark.
+For taxable clients, portfolios are rebalanced using a tax-efficient approach that seeks

-that seeks to minimize capital gains by maximizing loss harvesting.
-FLP’s methodology in delivering the Optimized Indexing
+to minimize capital gains by maximizing tax loss harvesting.
+FLP’s methodology in delivering the Optimized Indexing incorporates

-incorporates various factors including but not limited to liquidity, capitalization, risk, transactions costs, quantitative factors like
+various factors including but not limited to liquidity, capitalization, risk, transactions costs, quantitative factors like quality, value,

-quality, value, momentum, volatility, and taxes when making investment decisions.
-Clients work with FLP to determine the
+momentum, volatility, and taxes when making investment decisions.
+Clients work with FLP to determine the appropriate customized

 B. Material Risks of Investment Strategy or Method of Analysis